-The Inservice Office maintains records for substitutes, inactive, and retired teachers.
+The Inservice Office maintains records for all active employees as well as substitutes, inactive, and retired teachers.
 Inservice activities are available to non-school board employees, space permitting.
 However, district employees will be given first preference.

 PGS Managers must only administer courses to which they are assigned.
 PGS Managers who misuse their access to PGS (e.g., adding a user to a course that they do not manage) may have their access restricted or revoked.
 PGS Managers must attend annual training activities provided by the district to maintain access to the PGS system.